or-yam/randomUsers/README.md

 # 🐝

->To see the app run :
+>To see the app, run :

 ```shell
 yarn add